eunsikim/Spring24-CSE1321-E04/README.md

 		- Lab1B.cpp
 		- Lab1C.cpp

-- Submit only what it is required, any extra file that is not .java will result in a penalization towards the grading of the assignment or lab.
+- Submit only what it is required, any extra file that is not .cpp will result in a penalization towards the grading of the assignment or lab.
 - Carefully read the whole instruction manual, it may contain important and specific information and requirements.

 ## Resources